Sichuan University: Colleges and schools

-Notable people associated with Sichuan University
+Notable people

 Zhang Lan, social activist, educationist, and former vice-chairman of the Chinese Central Government, and Wu Yuzhang, revolutionary and educationist, were once the president of the university.
-Other notable people who studied at SCU include Marshal Zhu De, one of the founding fathers of the People's Republic of China and the People's Liberation Army; Guo Moruo, a literary expert and previous president of Chinese Academy of Science; Jinde Cao, dean of the School of Mathematics at Southeast University; and Ba Jin, a well-known Chinese author.
+Other notable people who studied at SCU include Marshal Zhu De, one of the founding fathers of the People's Republic of China and the People's Liberation Army; Guo Moruo, a literary expert and previous president of Chinese Academy of Sciences; Jinde Cao, dean of the School of Mathematics at Southeast University; and Ba Jin, a well-known Chinese author.